charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 editor = "idea" # Using IntelliJ
 ```

-So when you select/create new notes they will be open straight in your editir.
+So when you select/create new notes they will be open straight in your editor.

 ## How I use `zk` at work

 At work, I use `zk` as a searchable work log, meeting archive, and task tracker.
-My notes is a folder full of Markdown files that I could be storing on OneDrive,
+My notes is are a folder full of Markdown files that I could be storing on OneDrive,
 but I still like to have the history tracking of my notes, so in the end I use Git to manage my notes, and using OneDrive as a "remote" for backup.

 ```mermaid